First published in June, 2010,

 Here I have colored the parts to show how they go together:

-Byzantine Chant is a form of chant used in The Orthodox Church.
+Byzantine Chant is a form of chant used in some Orthodox Churches.
+They also arrange the music to fit the text.
 One way it differs from Plainsong and Anglican Chanting is that there is a lot more improvisation involved.
 The tone (or scale) of each chant is given, which determines the beginning, middle and end notes of each phrase (like a Plainsong Psalm tone)

 The Greek Septuagint version of the Psalms has 151 Psalms.
 Psalm 151 is about David and Goliath.